V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ![16-CanREAD](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/fbb59b72-d8d9-48b7-a56b-ea54f281126c)

 Great!!
-It forgot all our output, and told us that we can read the flag!!
+It forgot all our previous output, and told us that we can read the flag!!
 So apparently we got the right methode.
 Now apparently, reading the flag return the output saying that we can read it.
 Why?
 Maybe because the application told that if you read the flag, it will not print the content but return that, yes you can read it.

 So how bypass it?
 Let's see if we can use ```base64``` to encode the flag.